Ouzii/birdnation/README.md

 Birdnation is PWA application made with ReactJS frontend and Node.js backend.
 Bootswatch Sketchy-theme (https://bootswatch.com/sketchy/) offers the nice look for the application.
 Production build of application is running in Heroku, while MongoDB database is hosted by mlab.

+Birdnation can be used in offline mode after first time use in online.
+Application will post all new observations made offline when the user has internet connectivity and reloads the page.

 ### [Link to production](https://birdnation.herokuapp.com/)

 ### Environment variables